HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 - When work is submitted check which networks difficulties it is valid for and resubmit it to each of them (through [SubmitBlock][5] on Bitcoin and `mining.submit` on Hathor)

+<sup>1</sup>: The stratum protocol uses an extra nonce to increase the search
+space for a fitting hash, because modern hardware go over the nonce field space too fast.
+This extra nonce is simply a sequence of bytes added to the coinbase transaction in a place that does not affect the outcome of any other transaction.
+It is split in two parts, `extra_nonce_1` and `extra_nonce_2`.
+When a client subscribes to a server, the server sends the `extra_nonce_1` and the size of the `extra_nonce_2`, when the client finishes a job, it will send to the server the `nonce`, `timestamp` (which is also used for extra search space) and `extra_nonce_2` for a job.
+Theoretically the `extra_nonce_2` could be used to insert the data we need to merge mine a block, however there are two major issues with this: first the size of `extra_nonce_2` is usually 16 bytes and we would need at the very least 32 bytes (36 as currently defined), also because more bytes on the coinbase are affected by the size of the extra nonce, it is not possible for a client to send an `extra_nonce_2` of different size, the server will always reject it, and second, the `extra_nonce_2` is meant to increase the search space, if we were to use it to store data, it would defeat its purpose and mining would become very limited again.

 ## Example
 [example]: #example